Iowa State University's Diversity and Inclusion Programming

 Campus Diversity and Inclusion Programming

-Iowa State University's Diversity and Inclusion programming for its campus and the surrounding area in Ames, Iowa is conducted by the Vice President of Diversity and Inclusion Dr. Reginald Chhen Stewart.
+Iowa State University's Diversity and Inclusion programming for its campus and the surrounding area in Ames, Iowa is conducted by the Office of the Vice President of Diversity, Equity, and Inclusion.

 Iowa State University Extension and Outreach Diversity and Inclusion Programming

-Iowa State University Extension and Outreach ("ISU Extension and Outreach") has additional diversity and inclusion programming which is overseen by its Diversity Officer Ross Wilburn.
+Iowa State University Extension and Outreach ("ISU Extension and Outreach") has additional diversity and inclusion programming which is overseen by its Diversity, Equity, and Inclusion advisor Regenea Hurte.
 Extension and Outreach diversity and inclusion programming links are listed below:

 Coming Together for Racial Understanding is a one-day workshop for ISU Extension and Outreach staff, faculty, and county extension council members developed by the Cooperative Extension Service Rapid Response Team taught by Gayle Coon.
 Navigating Difference is a prerequisite for this courses.
 Attendees will have the following takeaways from this course:

 - Identify barriers to communication and interaction.